 (No picture available)

 While I’ve only read the first book, Risa stood out as a strong character.
-She lived in a State Home, which housed unwanted kids and was also a miserable place to live and had too many kids.
+She lived in a State Home, which housed unwanted children, but was also a miserable place to live and had too many kids.
 She was sent to be unwound, as the State Home felt she wasn’t worth keeping.
 Just that is enough to cause anyone to break down, but when Risa has a chance to escape, she seizes her opportunity to possibly survive.
 Most people would be pretty damaged after living in a State Home; but Risa has kept both her heart and her wits.
 She slowly becomes the main character, Connor’s, closest friend, one of the few people he trusts and can depend on.
 But it isn’t until the end of the book, when Risa survives a life changing accident, that she shows how strong she is; she can find the silver lining in a bleak injury.

 4. Liesel Meminger, The Book Thief: